Listen to an audio file of this tool.

 Step 2.
 Teach New Skills by Interactive Modeling

-Because anger occurs as we go about our daily lives, we may not consider its impact on our teen and our relationship with them.
-Learning about what developmental milestones a teen is working on can help a parent know when their ages and stages might be contributing to anger or frustration.
-Here are some examples:2
+Because intense feelings like anger and hurt occur as you go about your daily life, you may not consider their role and impact on your teen.
+Intense feelings can have a major influence on the day and on your relationship with your teen.
+Learning about what developmental milestones a teen is working on can help you better understand what your teen is going through and what might be contributing to anger or frustration.2

 - Sixteen-year-olds are at the end of the awkwardness of their new physical being and are beginning to feel and appear more confident in themselves and who they are.
 They may have new important goals outside of school, and along with them they may experience stress and worries related to learning to drive, getting a driver’s license, getting a new part-time job, or trying out a romantic partnership.
 All these are critical steps for their exploration of adult life.
 This age group might be tempted to stay up late studying or socializing, but that lack of sleep challenges their self-control and ability to manage anger and anxiety in healthy ways.
 So, your role can be most effective keeping an open, non-judgmental dialogue about their social, academic, and life goals and how they can manage the normal stress and uncertainty that goes along with it.